Sorin05/Portofolio-2-project/README.md

     1. Log into GitHub.

-    2. Select the repository for the Code-Nect project. (https://github.com/Sorin05/Portofolio-2-project)
+    2. Select the repository for the "Quiz-Game" project. (https://github.com/Sorin05/Portofolio-2-project)

     3. Navigate to and click on 'Settings'.